abyssdigger/ProxmoxStuff/pve-vm-rename/README.md

 ## Limitations and cautions

 - Only RBD(ceph) and DIR storage types are supported.
-Virtual disks on other storage types like LVM or ZFS should be moved to the new VMID manually.
-- If script is run with `--exec` parameter it will switch to safe mode (dry run) if any disk on unsupported storage detected.
+- Virtual disks on other storage types like LVM or ZFS should be moved to the new VMID manually (some ideas can be found on this Proxmox forum threads: [Changing VMID of a VM](https://forum.proxmox.com/threads/changing-vmid-of-a-vm.63161) and [How to rename a vm?](https://forum.proxmox.com/threads/how-to-rename-a-vm.9680)).
-- Script with `--exec-yes` parameter will change VMID so disks on unsupported storages may become inaccessible for VM.
+- Script with `--force` parameter will change VMID so disks on unsupported storages may become inaccessible for VM.

 ## Algo